lkhatib/Optuna/README.md

 # Optuna - Hyperparameter Optimization Framework using SLURM

 Framework for running Optuna on a SLURM server.
+For more information on running Optuna, see [Optuna GitHub Repository](https://github.com/optuna/optuna)

 **1) Install an Optuna environment using the .yml file that I've provided in the repo:**